Undergraduate study in Computer Science

 If you began your degree prior to 2019 we recommend you seek advice to make sure you are taking the correct courses.
 Contact the Science Student Centre at email@example.com.

-Aditi Sherekar is studying towards a Bachelor of Science majoring in Computer Science and Psychology.
-After she completes her studies, her goal is to use technology to make a real difference in healthcare.
+Aditi Sherekar studied towards a Bachelor of Science majoring in Computer Science and Psychology.
+Her goal is to use technology to make a real difference in healthcare.
 Read Aditi's story.

 Where can undergraduate study in Computer Science take you?